aknackiron/testdroid-documentation/testdroid-cloud-integration/jira/index.md

 5) Add the certificate.
 Location of the certificate varies depending on operating system, used web browser and so on.
 Windows users, can get the certificate from the web browser whereas Mac users can use Keychain Access tool to obtain the file.

-Also if you have `open_ssl` in use the certificate can be retrieved from command line.
+Also, if you have `open_ssl` in use the certificate can be retrieved from command line.

 ```
 echo -n | openssl s_client -connect {HOSTNAME}:{PORT}  | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p' > /tmp/jira_server.cer